dbmdz/solr-ocrhighlighting/docs/query.md

 you want to have highlighted in the `hl.ocr.fl` parameter.

 !!! caution "Highlighting Non-OCR Fields"
-    One unfortunate side-effect of the way the plugin works is that you need to pass non-OCR fields to be highlighted **explicitely** via the `hl.fl` parameter.
+    One unfortunate side effect of the way the plugin works is that you need to pass non-OCR fields to be highlighted **explicitly** via the `hl.fl` parameter.
 By default, Solr falls back on highlighting all stored fields if the parameter is not present, which no longer works if this plugin is used.

 ## Response Format